BarnattW/Simple-Kanban-NextJS/README.md

 I plan to add continue working on this application and maybe port it into mobile. \
 As per a suggestion, there are also plans to transform this application into a all-in-one productivity app \
 with features such as a pomodoro timer, calendars, and more.
 I look forward to working on it.

+Some issues with the project:
+1. The UI framework used, Chakra UI, overrides css modules, thus making the initial load long since Chakra's css themes have to be imported first.
+2. I have yet to include other authentication providers, such as Google.